 About ten years ago we had written in this space that “Greece is one of the safest countries in the world.”
 But this is not true any longer.
 Through a meteoric rise and a thunderous crash of the economy in the last decade, Greece has changed for the worst in this respect.

 Since we have to answer questions regarding safety in Greece often, we put together some thoughts and advice based on our own travel experience.
 We offer this advice as a supplement to your government’s and other expert agencies’ advice.
-So, in addicting to reading this page, you should seek advice from many sources before your travel.
+So, in addition to reading this page, you should seek advice from many sources before your travel.

 Crime in Greece

-To be fair, Greece is no different than any other southern European country in terms of safety, but the transformation, especially in Athens, has been very dramatic.
+To be fair, Greece is no different than any other southern European country in terms of safety, but the transformation, especially in Athens, has been dramatic.

 Political violence is confound to the occasional demonstration (that can be easily avoided), and foreign visitors don’t have to worry about being targeted because of their ethnicity.

 But petty crime, theft, burglaries, and robberies occur with much more frequency today than last decade, so you should exercise common sense precautions the same way you do when you visit any other European country.

 It would be more appropriate to separate Athens, Patra, and Thessaloniki from the rest of Greece when we discuss safety.